 If you look at articles on home remedies for snoring, one that comes up commonly is drinking more water.
-It’s unlikely that dehydration is really making much of a contribution to your snoring, but there are only benefits to drinking plenty of water anyway, so it never hurts to increase your water intake.
+It’s unlikely that dehydration is really making much of a contribution to your snoring.
+However, there are only benefits to drinking plenty of water anyway, so it never hurts to increase your water intake.

 Certainly, this is possible.
 You know how your breathing is impacted when you are phlegmy from a cold, and sometimes it can cause you to make snoring sounds.
-But based on how infrequently it occurs, it does seem unlikely that it’s a major cause of snoring.
+Based on how infrequently it occurs, it seems unlikely that it’s a major cause of snoring.

 Consider, too, how your breathing is affected when you’re dehydrated and awake.
 Again, there’s an effect, but it’s very slight.